 Another Analyst had just left the team, and they needed someone ASAP.

-The interview was very informal and mostly about fit; they just wanted to verify that I understood property operating statements and how to evaluate deals.
+The interview was very informal and mostly about fit; they just wanted to verify that I understood the real estate pro-forma and how to evaluate deals.

 Your real estate financial modeling course helped with both of those.